 Closings.
-In connection with the letter agreement, we and BellSouth have agreed that the sublease of the sites under the sublease will be completed in a series of closings over not more than eight months and will include a minimum number of sites to be included in each closing, the first of which is expected to take place on May 31, 1999.
+In connection with the letter agreement, we and BellSouth have agreed that the sublease of the sites pursuant to the Sublease will be consummated in a series of closings not to exceed a period of eight months and will include a minimum number of sites to be included in each closing, the first of which is expected to take place on May 31, 1999.
 BellSouth has agreed to use all commercially reasonable efforts to sublease approximately 250 sites at each closing, grouped so as to be located in contiguous regions, until all sites have been subleased prior to or at the final closing.
 The sites to be included on the initial closing date will be located in Kentucky and Indiana.

 Termination Right.
-The letter agreement provides that in the event that any one of the closings contemplated by the transaction is not completed due to our or CCSI's failure to comply with all our conditions, covenants and representations, in addition to any other remedies BellSouth may have at equity or law, BellSouth will have the right to require us to pay to BellSouth a termination fee of \$50 million to terminate all agreements between the parties, and at BellSouth's option, to rescind all prior closings.
-If BellSouth elects to rescind the prior closings, payment of the termination fee will be made by netting it against the amounts previously paid to BellSouth at the previous closings, and BellSouth will return to us any amount which is in excess of the termination fee.
+The letter agreement provides that in the event that any one of the closings contemplated by the proposed BellSouth transaction is not consummated due to our or CCSI's failure to comply with all conditions, covenants and representations required of them, in addition to any other remedies BellSouth may have at equity or law, BellSouth will have the right to require us to pay to BellSouth a termination fee of \$50.0 million to terminate all agreements between the parties, and at BellSouth's option, to rescind all prior closings.
+If BellSouth elects to rescind the prior closings, payment of the termination fee shall be made by netting it against the amounts previously paid to BellSouth at the previous closings, and BellSouth shall return to us any amount which is in excess of the termination fee.